-Each year, world wine consumption is 240 million hectoliters.
-In relation to that, we wanted to make a little tour of the wine world, with one country per continent.
+The world wine consumption is higher every year.
+Some old wines countries tend to consume less wine every year, but some new wine countries entered the game and produce very interesting and quality wines.
+Aveine takes you on a tour of the wine world, highlighting one country per continent.
 Here is our top 4 of the countries from the new wine worlds!

 Romania is probably one of the new world of the old continent.
 Since the end of the dictatorship, this historic wine country is in a renewal process.
 The Romanians cultivate international grape varieties such as Merlot, Cabernet and Pinot Noir.
 They also turn to indigenous varieties such as Feteasca Negra, Feteasca Alba and Tamaiosa.
 These grape varieties offer a beautiful aromatic richness and bring a fruity taste to the wine.

 China is the new wine eldorado.
 The country is starting to produce quality wines.
 We advise you to visit the Ningxia region.
 The region has more than 180 wine estates.
 Yes, in China we think big!

 In March 2012, the region even joined the OIV (International Organization of Vine and Wine) as an observer.
 The preferred grape variety is Cabernet.
 However, Marselan (a grape between Cabernet Sauvignon and Grenache) also appears.
 This grape produces a spicy and fruity wine.

 Did you know that wine in Africa is made elsewhere than in South Africa or North Africa?
 In fact, Tanzania has recently seen its wine-growing activity develop through several major wineries.
 To discover this new wine country, you can visit Karatu Country Lodge.
 This small town opens onto the imposing Ngorongoro crater.
 Several vintages are to be discovered.
 You can find a white wine made from chenin; a red wine, a blend of syrah, aglianico, marzemino and reoldego (Italian varieties), as well as a rosé.